obvonage/deved-platform/content/blog/en/futurenow-hackathon-with-manipal-university-e-enterprise-and-vonage.md

 \[Shreesh] My dream is to become a cybersecurity specialist, and as of now.
 We haven't had a lot of subjects that deeply interest us in cybersecurity.
 It's just like the base, and then we just leave it and leave us out.
 But I'm hoping to deepen my knowledge into cybersecurity and one day be a specialist.
 To defend, not attack.

 #### So very quickly, just, like, in three lines, say what the project that you.

 \[Jaison] We built a project called Domino.
 It’s a video interface for your chat application.
 We created a bot that was a bunch of GIFs and we mapped text to various outputs and actions.
 So according to what kind of text you would say, it would do the related action.
 So a “hi” would be a wave.
-When you’re talking , the bot would look like it was listening.
+When you’re talking, the bot would look like it was listening.
 When it was speaking, it would use the talking GIF.
 And if it didn’t understand something it would have a confused face.

+<youtube id="Dai2ZxVOm7s"></youtube>

 #### What problem does it solve?